Emotional intelligence in the workplace

 Thanks to those qualities, they overcome professional obstacles with more confidence and ease than those with lower EQ scores.

-Our contributor Cheryl Brown Merriwether, Senior Professional in Human Resources and Vice President of the International Center for Addiction and Recovery Education (ICARE), shared with us a similar observation:
+Our contributor Cheryl Brown Merriwether, Senior Professional in Human Resources and Vice President of the International Center for Addiction and Recovery Education (ICARE), observed something similar over the course of her career:

 “The workplace has always been a high-stress environment.
 Individuals differ in their abilities to cope with stress.
 Some choose unhealthy methods that lead to struggles with mental health, substance misuse, or other behavioral health issues.